Hammerhead: Shark Frenzy: Plot

 Paul King (Anton Argirov) dies of kidney cancer.
 Five years later, his father Preston King (Jeffrey Combs), a scientist, invites the doctors that could not save his son to his uncharted island in the western Pacific.
 Paul's widowed wife Amelia Lockhart (Hunter Tylo), who believes Paul died five years ago from cancer, and Amelia's new love interest Tom Reed (William Forsythe), also travel to the island.
 There, King reveals that Paul never died and was saved from death by being injected with hammerhead shark DNA to modify his stem cells.
 This turned Paul into a half-man/half-shark creature.
 King releases the water from the tank where he was keeping Paul, in hopes that he will eat the doctors as revenge for them firing him from his job five years previously.
-As Paul, now known as Hammerhead, chases after them, they escape along with Hammerhead.
+As Paul, now known as Hammerhead, chases after them in the jungle to get away from the water, they escape along with Hammerhead.

-Hammerhead starts to attack Bernie nearly the docks and almost rip his right leg off.
-He then kills Julie by ripping her apart into pieces when she is separated from Whitney.
-Then the monster kills the wounded Bernie, then the doctor Katie Medevenko who sided with the protagonists but unfortunately falls into water after King's men attack where Hammerhead kills her, and he eats Jane alive while she tries to relieve her burns.
+Hammerhead starts to attack Bernie near the docks and almost rips his right leg off.
+He then kills Julie by ripping her apart into pieces when she is separated from Whitney in the jungle.
+Then the monster kills the wounded Bernie, then the doctor Katie Medevenko who sided with the protagonists to warn them about Dr. King's crazy plans and find cure for cancer but unfortunately falls into water after King's men attack where Hammerhead kills her, and he eats Jane alive while she tries to relieve her burns.

 Hammerhead begins killing the workers on the island and tracking down King's "guests" until he is eventually recaptured by King's remaining workers.
 King's men also capture Amelia, who King hopes his son will remember and mate with to create a half-human/half-shark offspring, as he is convinced that part of Paul is still human.
 King forces Amelia to watch as one of the doctors, Whitney Feder (Arthur Roberts), is fed to Hammerhead.
 Amelia is then injected with a drug to calm her as King watches in hopes that Hammerhead will mate with her.
 However, instead of mating with Amelia, Hammerhead bites off his father's right arm.
 Tom arrives at the laboratory and rescues Amelia.
 He forces liquid nitrogen down Hammerhead's throat, causing him to explode.
 King attempts to shoot Amelia, but Tom shoots him dead.
 The building explodes as Amelia and Tom, the only two survivors, escape.